-This simple 3-ingredient non-alcoholic mojito mocktail is simple, bubbly and refreshing.
-Perfect for hot summer days.
+This simple 3-ingredient mojito mocktail is simple, bubbly and refreshing.
+Perfect for hot summer days without being overly sweet.

 Oh do I love this drink.
-I became mildly obsessed (ok, a lot obsessed) with infused simple syrups when I was pregnant and have since turned into the queen of mocktails.
-I’ve used everything from jalapeños to blackberries to vanilla.
+I became mildly obsessed (ok, a lot obsessed) with infused simple syrups when I was pregnant and have since turned into the “queen of mocktails”.
+I’ve experimented with everything from blackberries to jalapeño to vanilla.

 Mocktail Syrup (Mint Simple Syrup)

 I totally get that it’s an extra step to make the syrup from scratch but trust me, once you have this on hand, you’ll be happy you took the time to do it.
 There are so few ingredients in this drink, you’ll want to focus on quality.

 Here are some other mojito mocktail syrup uses:

 - Other mint mocktails and cocktails – my watermelon mint fizz, mint juleps, vodka lemonades, or this cucumber mint gin gimlet

 - Iced coffee/lattes – use it as a sweetener that dissolves beautifully, while also adding just a hint of minty flavor.
 I’m usually not a sweet coffee person but I love this.